idelchi/godyl/docs/configuration/configuration.md

 # Configuration

-Godyl can be configured in several ways (in order of priority):
+Godyl is configured in several ways

+Flags are set (in order of priority) by:

 1. Command-line flags
 2. Environment variables
 3. `.env` file(s)
 4. `.yml` file
-5. `defaults.yml` file (if not present, the embedded defaults will be used)

-All of above will be merged together to form defaults for each tool being processed.
+All of above will be merged for run-time settings and to form defaults for each tool being processed.

 ## Commandline flags

-See [Command Reference](/godyl/commands/index#content-start) and sub-commands for details on available flags and their default values.
+See [Command Reference]({{ site.baseurl }}/commands/commands#content-start) and sub-commands for details on available flags and their default values.

 ## Environment variables